 3. The Feeling of Being “Alone”

 Even though my roommate, suitemates, and some of my classmates are awesome people, I don’t feel close to them.
-I’m pretty careful with making friends.
+I’m pretty careful about making friends.

 This may be a dumb outlook on relationships, but I have always thought of everyone as a friend unless they gave me a good reason not to.